 Fashion choices and lifestyle are interconnected: our style is always evolving because it is a reflection of what we are doing with our clothes at a particular time in our life.

 My personal style now in my early 30s while living in London is not going to be the same as my style when I was a 23 years old student in Italy.

 And yes, if your style is still the same after 10 years, then there is surely something wrong.

 Are you working full time in a conservative environment?

-Do you go out often after work or do you prefer to chillax at home?
+Do you go out often after work or do you prefer to relax at home?

 Are you sporty?

-What are your hobbies?
-Do you need specific clothing or equipment for that?
+What your hobbies are?
+Do you need specific clothing or equipment for your hobbies?

 Do you travel a lot?